MUNsdh/readthedocs/docs/source/Read before Operating - Ender 5 Quick Start Guide'.rst

-Read before Operating - Ender 5 Quick Start Guide
+Read before Operating - Ender 5 Quick Start
 =================================================

 1. This printer has the largest print bed and will take a long time to heat to the appropriate temperature.
 Make sure the enclosure is over the printer before starting.